 Pokémon is one of the biggest video game franchises in history, having sold over 200 million games since its launch in 1996.
-Some of the best known games are the main RPGs in the series spanning across five generations, the most recent being Pokémon Black 2 and White 2.
-These games have consistently shown that the Pokémon world has many complexities, even in the days of the Game Boy when cartridges could only hold up to 1 megabyte of data on them.
-This class will discuss many of the aspects of the Pokémon games, such as finding them, catching them, training them, breeding them, and battling with them.
+Some of the best known games are the main RPGs in the series spanning across five generations with a sixth one on the way.
+These games have consistently shown that the Pokémon world has many complexities, even in the days of the Game Boy when cartridges could only hold up to 1 megabyte of data on them.1 This class will discuss many of the aspects of the Pokémon games, such as finding them, catching them, training them, breeding them, and battling with them.